Financial-Times/dotcom-tool-kit/readme.md

 plugins: []
 ```

 A Tool Kit plugin can also contain configuration, allowing plugins to provide defaults.
 App configuration will always override plugin configuration.
+For an example of a complete configuration file, see the [`.toolkitrc.yml` in the `frontend-app` plugin](packages/frontend-app/.toolkitrc.yml).

 ### Options